 How it works

-Your application redirects the user to the Auth0 Authorization Server (
+Application redirects user to Auth0 Authorization Server (

-response_typeparameter that indicates the type of requested credential (ID Token and authorization code).
-It also passes along a
+response_typeparameter indicating type of requested credential (ID token and authorization code), and

 form_postto ensure security.

-Your Auth0 Authorization Server redirects the user to the login and authorization prompt.
+Auth0 Authorization Server redirects user to login and authorization prompt.

-The user authenticates using one of the configured login options and may see a consent page listing the permissions Auth0 will give to the application.
+User authenticates using one of the configured login options, and may see a consent prompt listing the permissions Auth0 will give to the application.

-Your Auth0 Authorization Server redirects the user back to the application with an authorization
+Auth0 Authorization Server redirects user back to application with single-use authorization code, and ID token, access token, or both, depending on provided

-Your Auth0 Authorization Server verifies the code, Client ID, and Client Secret.
+Auth0 Authorization Server verifies authorization code, application's client ID, and application's credentials.

-Your Auth0 Authorization Server responds with a second ID Token and Access Token (and optionally, a Refresh Token).
+Auth0 Authorization Server responds with second ID token and access token (and optionally, a refresh token).

-Your application can use the second Access Token to call an API to access information about the user.
+Application can use second access token to call an API to access information about user.

 How to implement it

-You can follow our tutorial to use our API endpoints to Call Your API Using the Hybrid Flow.
+You can follow our tutorial to use the Authentication API to Call Your API Using the Hybrid Flow.